sdsawtelle/sdsawtelle.github.io/blog/readme.txt

 # PROCESS FLOW
+Make sure you have activated the environment and navigated to the blog's root directory
+	conda activate blog_pelican

 To build your output using the settings you specified in publishconf.py, from the blog root directory do
 	pelican content -s publishconf.py